AmmarAliShah/Basic-Automation-Shell-Scripts/README.md

 ## [Publish.sh](./Publish.sh)

 A publish button script to automate the tedious task of posting something to my [jekyll blog](http://ammaralishah.github.io/).
+Think of it as an advance version of [Push.sh](./Push.sh).

 **What it does:**
  - goes in to my jekyll dir